Last updated on March 25, 2025.

 USA

-The graduate program in orthodontics is a Master's (Master of Science in Dentistry) and Certificate program dedicated to advancing the art and science of orthodontics through research, teaching, and service.
+The graduate program in Orthodontics is a Master's (Master of Science in Dentistry) and Certificate program dedicated to advancing the art and science of orthodontics through research, teaching, and service.

 The clinical training of orthodontic residents encompasses all aspects of current orthodontic practice including, full treatment cases with fixed appliances and clear thermoplastic aligners, early treatment, adult treatment, craniofacial anomalies, orthognathic surgery, oral appliances for sleep apnea, temporary anchorage devices (TADs), soft tissue lasers, and electrosurgery.
 The length of the orthodontic program is 30 months.
 There is an option to extend the program to 36 months to satisfy European specialty training standards (ERASMUS).